okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/php/createproject.md

 1. Make sure you have a PHP development environment installed on your machine.

-1. In a folder for this project, create a directory called `public`.
+1. Create a directory called `public` to put your project files inside.

 1. Create an empty file inside it called `index.php`.